22 Tips for Building a Shed

 For painted trim, avoid real wood.
-There are other materials that hold paint better and won’t rot.
-Here are a couple of products to consider:
+Other materials hold paint better and won’t rot.
+Here are some products to consider:

-- PVC (Azek is one brand).
-You can paint it or leave it unpainted, but don’t use dark colors.
-It can be shaped with a router like wood.
+- PVC: Azek is one brand.
+You can paint it or leave it unpainted— just don’t use dark colors.
+It can be shaped with a router-like wood.

-- Fiber cement (James Hardie is one brand).
-This is less expensive than PVC, but you must take some precautions to protect it from moisture.
+- Fiber cement: James Hardie is one brand.
+This is less expensive than PVC, but you must take precautions to protect it from moisture.